Quick Facts: Johannesburg

 - South Africa's largest city and financial capital

-- The city grew from a small nugget of a mining settlement established on the Witwatersrand reef in 1886
+- The town grew from a small nugget of a mining settlement established on the Witwatersrand reef in 1886

-- Today it sits in the country's wealthiest province of Gauteng boasting not only some of the best shopping centres in Africa, but also the largest man-made forest in the world
+- Today it sits in the country's wealthiest province of Gauteng boasting not only some of the best shopping centres in Africa but also the most significant human-made forest in the world

 - Soweto: mix of history and culture that has sparked a thriving tourism industry

 - Sandton City shopping malls

 - Design Quarter in Fourways

 - Brenthurst Gardens

 - Gillooly's Farm

 Jozi, Joburg, Egoli, City of Gold a city of many names and faces is a vibrant commercial and cultural powerhouse and home to over 3.5 million people.
 As South Africa's largest city and financial capital, it is no wonder that visitors flock here for both business and pleasure.